f-s-plus-plus/local_address_pi/README.md

 nano local_address_pi.py (or use your favroite text editor; better not be vim tho)
 ```

-Change the sender_address variable to you email address that will send the email.

-Change the password variable to the password of that email address.

 Change the receiver email address variable to your own email.